guisazevedo/UoL_entinela_exam_receiver/README.md

 Each type of exam will be submitted through a dedicated REST endpoint, for example:
 - POST: /exam/ecg
 - POST: /exam/xray
+- POST: /exam/ct
+- POST: /exam/mri
+- POST: /exam/ultrasound

 These endpoints are individually validated and processed based on exam-specific rules.

 ---